Affairs are a lot more complicated than you think.

 18. We probably never trusted him anyway

 Once I got it into my mind that “if he can cheat on her then he can cheat on me too”, that voice would not go away.
 How could I trust him if I knew what he was doing to you?
-Any woman who in involved with somebody else’s man, who believes that he won’t ever cheat on her, is delusional at best.
+Any woman who in involved with somebody else’s man, and who believes that he won’t ever cheat on her, is delusional at best.
+Leopards.
+Spots.

 19. We’re not proud of ourselves (but we probably won’t change)